openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/telencephalicVentricle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Telencephalic ventricle' is a brain ventricle.
-It is part of the telencephalon.
+   :definition: Is a brain ventricle.
+Is part of the telencephalon. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002285) ('is_a' and 'relationship')]
-   :description: Part of the ventricular system of the brain in each of the cerebral hemispheres.
-The lateral ventricle in each hemisphere is separated from the other by the septum and each communicates with the THIRD VENTRICLE by the foramen of Monro, In species, particularly those with well developed cortex, the lateral ventrical may be subdivided into anterior, posterior and temporal horns and a body
+   :description: A brain ventricle that is part of a telencephalon.
+In mammals and species with an evaginated telencephalon, this is one of a pair of lateral structures, one in each hemisphere. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002285)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106125
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002285#lateral-ventricle
    :name: telencephalic ventricle